linkspreed/Pixly/Special_Works.md

+### 23.06.2023 (announcement Pixly)
+- 🎉 Exciting news!
+We've just added Pixly to our subdomain system 🌟👏 Visit https://pixly.tk and get redirected to https://pixly.linkspreed.com without losing any data 🤩 Have you tried out our new platform yet?
+Let us know in the comments! #Pixly #Linkspreed #Subdomain #Upgrade

 ### 24.05.2023 (announcement Pixly)
 - We've just released Pixly v3.0.4, a major update with a new user interface, improved performance, and new tools for editing photos. ✨ https://github.com/linkspreed/Pixly